-- 1. Education on all of the following
+1. Education on all of the following

 - a.
-Pre-trip inspections and common industry errors

-- b.
-Record of Duty Status (RODS)

-- c.
-Electric Logging Device (ELD) retrieval training

-- d.
-Safety Audits

-- e.
-Hazmat Regulations
+Pre-trip inspections and common industry errors - b.
+Record of Duty Status (RODS) - c.
+Electric Logging Device (ELD) retrieval training - d.
+Safety Audits - e.
+Hazmat Regulations - f.

-- f.
 Hours of Service - 2.
 Troopers are available specifically to answer industry questions - 3.
 Brochures are distributed - 4.
 Mobile Inspection Station is available for education and demonstration - 5.
 Teens and Trucks Trailer is available for education and demonstration

 There are two separate Tennessee Trucking Association conference events each year.
 There are never more than two administrative commercial vehicle enforcement staff sent to the annual conference.
-There are two or three administrative commercial vehicle enforcement staff sent to the fall conference, depending on the conference topics and current needs of the industry.
+There are two or three administrative commercial vehicle enforcement staff sent to the fall convention, depending on the topics and current needs of the industry.
 Partnership between the Tennessee Commercial Vehicle Enforcement Administration and the Tennessee Trucking Association is considered a vital need in order to better educate, serve, and protect not only the trucking industry, but the general public.

 IACP stands for the International Association of Chiefs of Police.
-Each year four employees are sent to participate in their annual conference.
+Each year three employees are sent to participate in their annual conference.
 These four employees include the Tennessee Highway Patrol Lt.
-Colonel, Major; Captain over Commercial Vehicle Enforcement (CVE) and the CVE administrative Lieutenant.
+Colonel, Major and the Captain over Commercial Vehicle Enforcement (CVE).
 Over the years, the IACP has evolved in their development of more programs and stategies in commercial vehicle enforcement.
 It is because of this increased emphasis on the enforcement of commercial vehicles that we send the heads of CVE to this conference.
 Tennessee will prorate the expenses submitted for reimbursement based upon the time the attendees participate in CMV specific meetings as a percent of the overall conference time.

-The Hazmat Sergeant and the New Entrant Sergeant are stationed in East Tennessee and are expected to travel to the CVE administrative office in Nashville, Tennessee approximately once a month for administrative meetings and duties.
-The other travel time planned is for travel across the state of Tennessee for training and enforcement.
-The total cost for each sergeant's travel is anticipated to be \$7,200.00.
+The Hazmat Sergeant and the New Entrant Sergeant are stationed in East Tennessee and are expected to travel to the CVE administrative office in Nashville, Tennessee for administrative meetings and duties.